CrumblinChipp/OOP-FINAL/README.md

 2. Navigate to the project directory using the terminal or open the project in your IDE.

-3. Run the innit.sql script in your database client (e.g., MySQL Workbench, pgAdmin, or SQLite CLI) to create the database and its tables.
+3. Run the db/innit.sql script in your database client (e.g., MySQL Workbench, pgAdmin, or SQLite CLI) to create the database and its tables.

 4. Navigate to JDBC/DatabaseConnection.java file to change the corresponding variables.
     USER = change to your DB username